sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/p-doom-agi.md

 the benefits of AGI[^BENEFIT_RISK].

-To illustrate misalignment of goals between an AGI and humans, in a 2003 paper[^BOSTROM], Nick Bostrom provided an example of a superintelligent AI that has an initial goal to maximize the paperclips manufacturing.
+To illustrate misalignment of goals between an AGI and humans, in a 2003 paper[^BOSTROM], Nick Bostrom provided an example of a superintelligent AI that has an initial goal to maximize paperclips manufacturing.
 Such an AI could potentially ignore any human values, and in a worst-case scenario, converting the entire planet into paperclip manufacturing, to the detriment of all life on Earth.